 You’re Not Broken: Finding Power in Your Own Design

-There are moments we start to question how we were made.
+There are moments when we start to question how we were made.

 Why we think the way we do.
 Why we move slower, feel deeper, or see things others overlook.

-Then I came across a verse in the book of Job describing the ostrich, and I was struck by how much truth it held for those of us who move differently:
+Then I came across a verse in the book of Job describing the ostrich, and I was struck by how much truth it holds for those of us who move differently:

 “The wings of the ostrich flap joyfully, though they cannot compare with the wings and feathers of the stork… Yet when she spreads her feathers to run, she laughs at horse and rider.”— Job 39:13–18

 The ostrich and the stork both have wings, yet only one can fly.
 The other runs across the desert at forty miles an hour.
-Both were designed perfectly for their purpose, though neither can do what the other does.
+Both are perfectly designed for their purpose, though neither can do what the other does.

 The question is: which one are you trying to be?